-- An icon indicating that the filesystem is mounted (the static and dynamic states match) - An icon indicating that the filesystem is ready to be mounted but the procedure cannot complete because CXFS services have not been started (the static and dynamic states do not match, but this is expected under the current circumstances) - An error (red) icon indicating that the filesystem is supposed to be mounted (CXFS services have been started), but it is not (the static and dynamic states do not match, and there is a problem)
+- A blue icon indicating that the filesystem is mounted (the static and dynamic states match). - A grey icon indicating that the filesystem is configured to be mounted but the procedure cannot complete because CXFS services have not been started (the static and dynamic states do not match, but this is expected under the current circumstances).
+See "CXFS Services" on page 24. - An error (red) icon indicating that the filesystem is supposed to be mounted (CXFS services have been started), but it is not (the static and dynamic states do not match, and there is a problem).